francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 # Passing variables from one webpage to another webpage

-In some occasions, we need to pass variables from one webpage to other.
+On some occasions, we need to pass variables from one webpage to other.
 For example, it is very common to pass the values of a form from a webpage to another.
 There are several ways of doing this.
 Using URL parameters is probably the easiest way.
 In this lab we are going to see how to get a URL parameter with JavaScript.

 ## Submitting values through URL